Linesman/Mediator: Plan Ahead

 As the nature of the threat of the carcinotron became clear, the Air Ministry began looking for potential solutions.
-Two concepts appeared to offer a potential solution.
+Two concepts emerged.

-One was to simply overpower the carcinotron; although it could produce about a kilowatt of output in total, it would have to spread that signal across all the frequencies being used by the various radars.
-This meant the amount of energy in any one frequency was limited, estimated to be about 10 Watt per megahertz of bandwidth.
-If the receiver carefully filtered the return signal tightly around the broadcast frequency, it might only receive a few watts of jamming.
-With enough transmitted power, on the order of 10 MW, the signal reflected off a target at 200 miles would be about 11 W, thereby allowing the radar's signal to remain visible.
+One was to simply overpower the carcinotron; although it could produce about a kilowatt in total, it would have to spread that signal across all the frequencies being used by the various radars.
+This meant the amount of energy at any one frequency was limited, and estimated to be about 10 Watt per megahertz of bandwidth.
+If the receiver accurately filtered the return signal tightly around the broadcast frequency, it might only receive a few watts of jamming.
+With enough transmitted power, in the order of 10 MW, the signal reflected off a target at 200 miles would be about 11 W, allowing the radar's signal to remain visible.

-This solution only worked if the carcinotron was forced to spread its signal over a wide bandwidth, and would not work if it could concentrate its signal into a smaller number of frequencies.
-To ensure this, the radar's signals had to be randomly spread across a wide bandwidth.
-This could not be accomplished with the magnetron, whose output frequency is a function of its physical construction, but this was possible using new high-power klystrons.
+This solution only worked if the carcinotron was forced to spread its signal over a wide frequency range, and would not work if it could concentrate its signal over a smaller number of frequencies.
+To ensure this, the radar's signals had to be randomly spread across a wide range.
+This could not be accomplished with the magnetron, whose output frequency is a function of its physical construction, but was possible using new high-power klystrons.
 This possibility was developed under the name "Blue Riband", using twelve klystrons that were randomly mixed together to produce an output signal on two widely separated frequencies.